 Q: How has gentrification changed local culture?

-If you walk through downtown Santa Ana, there are bright blue posts that light up at night and with a single touch of a button, you can call the police department if you feel threatened.
-If a gentrifier feels threatened by a brown person down the street, all they have to do is push a button and the police arrive in seconds.
+Santa Ana is one of the deadliest police departments in the country, and that goes hand-in-hand with gentrification.
+If you walk through downtown Santa Ana, there are bright blue posts that light up at night, and with a single touch of a button, you can call the police department if you feel threatened.
+If a gentrifier feels threatened by a Brown person down the street, all they have to do is push a button, and the police arrive in seconds.

 Q: Are there pros as well as cons to gentrification?
 What about the other side?

 I don’t think there are two sides.
 Our community doesn’t need another brewery.
 We need more community health centers and libraries.
 Our youth need more arts and recreation programs.
 Our community needs literally anything but luxury development, everything but police.